Vision on Wheels | Desai Foundation

 In the remote, hilly terrains of rural Odisha, where narrow monsoon-soaked roads and limited access to healthcare leave thousands vulnerable, The Desai Foundation Trust, supported by SCOR SE – India Branch and partnering with CCD Odisha on the ground, is driving the Vision on Wheels revolution.

-In just one quarter (Aug–Nov 2025), the program screened 2,871 beneficiaries across 53 camps in 40+ villages including interior hilly areas of Chandragiri, Mohana, and Gunupur — providing first-time eye care to remote tribal communities.
-A digital field system (SurveyCTO), two newly trained optometrists, and deep community mobilization via Our Heroes in Odia and Kui language drove this growth.
+Since launch, the program has screened 13,377+ beneficiaries across 166+ camps — providing first-time eye care to remote tribal communities in Chandragiri, Mohana, and Gunupur.
+A digital field system (SurveyCTO), trained optometrists, and community mobilization via Our Heroes in Odia and Kui language continue to drive this growth.

 Vision on Wheels impact in Odisha